 3.2.1 Observations

-how schools We were able to pay a visit to various schools were where we got a chance to saw how various laboratory practical are carried out.
-Thised Our team noted how many institutions had fault in conducting their laboratory practical due to various unlimited factors.
+In order to see and learn how most of the schools a carry out the experiments various schools were observed and saw how various laboratory practical are carried out.
+This helped realize how many institutions have had fault in conducting their laboratory practical due to various unlimited factors.

 3.2.2 Interviews

-personal viewsHere various students and their tutors answered severalasked different questions concerning the current systems of operations in order to determine where best the system will fit.
+In order to get personal views from different people different students and their tutors answered several questions concerning the current systems of operations in order to determine where best the system will fit.

-A sample of interview questions are shown in the appendix.Different feedbacks were received from the interview3.2.3 Questionnaires
+A sample of interview questions are shown in the appendix.

+3.2.3 Questionnaires

 Questionnaires were distributed to various higher learning institutions with an aim of concerning their current systems of operations.
 With the questionnaires we obtained different responses about the current laboratory situation.